LNoonan3/FitLife-Hub-project5/README.md

 - As a user, I want to register and log in so I can access my profile and orders.
 - As a user, I want to browse and purchase products securely.
 - As a user, I want to subscribe to workout plans for ongoing guidance.
-- As a user, I want to share my fitness progress with images.
+- As a user, I want to share my fitness progress
 - As an admin, I want to manage products, orders, and users.
 - As an admin, I want to moderate community posts and reviews.